July 9, 2017 Comments Off on Limited Editions Club: Selections from The Koran (1958)

 Page 12 – I do like the vibe of this one.
 It has a sense of urgency despite there being a relatively barren street.
 The LEC, as par the course here, is even more amazing.

-Page 17 – Other colors were used for the Heritage than blue and pink – yellow shows its face, too, as you can see here, as well as green.
+Page 17 – Other colors were used for the Heritage than blue and pink; yellow shows its face, too, as you can see here, as well as green.
 Most use two shades of color to decorate Dignimont’s lines, but there’s at least one that uses three.
-Still, it pales to the LEC.
+Still, it pales to the LEC;s much broader palette.

-Personal Notes – I got the Heritage first from Page One Used Books in Mariposa for volunteering before she closed up shop.
-The LEC original Django2694 was kind enough to ship to me in exchange for two other books I didn’t want to keep, and I’m very happy with the switch.
+Personal Notes – I got the Heritage first from my dear friend Lois Wheeler’s Page One Used Books in Mariposa for volunteering before she closed up her shop.
+The LEC was a swap with Django6924 in exchange for two other books I didn’t want to keep, and I’m very happy with the switch.
 Thanks again!